Having a crack at the crackers

 I think serialsgalore.com is worthy of support by developers.
 Please consider giving the site some Google juice by linking to it from your site or blog using link words such as crack, keygen and/or serials.
 If you don’t want to do this on a main page of your site, link to it only from your site map page.
 Alternatively create a Google site map (a good idea anyway) and only reference the page with the links from there.
 I believe the site owner is going to try to cover his costs by donations, Google ads and possibly, referral fees.
 I certainly don’t begrudge him some return on his efforts.
 I also don’t feel bad about them playing a little trick on someone looking for illegal cracks.
 It might even save them from downloading malware.

-12 Responses to “Having a crack at the crackers”
+13 thoughts on “Having a crack at the crackers

 Cool effort.
 But now my IP is logged, and that is not good because I am using my company’s computer.
 I hope that clicking on that “buy …” link removed me as I wasn’t really searching for warez, just checking it out…